 by Katie3 months ago

 Hi Hubbers,I'd like some help with passing the Quality Assessment Process.
 Will you please give feedback on my Hub Coffee and What You Need to Know (must be signed in to view).
 What can I do to improve?
 Thanks!

 Hi Hubbers,I'd like some help with passing the Quality Assessment Process.
-Will you please give feedback on my Hub The Problem With Movies Today (must be signed in to view).
+Will you please give feedback on my Hub Why are we not living in Heaven? (must be signed in to view).
 What can I do to improve?
 Thanks!

 Other product and company names shown may be trademarks of their respective owners.

 HubPages® is a registered Service Mark of HubPages, Inc.